zabbix/zabbix/templates/app/nomad/README.md

 1. Enable telemetry in HashiCorp Nomad agent configuration file.
 Set the Prometheus metrics format.
 >Refer to the [`vendor documentation`](https://developer.hashicorp.com/nomad/docs/configuration/telemetry).
-2. Prepare an ACL token with `node:read`, `namespace:read-job`, `agent:read` an`management` permissions applied.
-Define the `{$NOMAD.TOKEN}`macro value.
-> Refer to the vendor documentation about [`Nomad native ACL`](https://developer.hashicorp.com/nomad/tutorials/access-control/access-control-policies) or [`Nomad Vault-generated tokens](https://developer.hashicorp.com/nomad/tutorials/access-control/vault-nomad-secrets) if you're using integration with HashiCorp Vault.
-3. Set the values for the `{$NOMAD.CLIENT.API.SCHEME}` and `{$NOMAD.CLIENT.API.PORT}` macros to define the common Nomad API web schema and connection port.
+2. Set the values for the `{$NOMAD.SERVER.API.SCHEME}` and `{$NOMAD.SERVER.API.PORT}` macros to define the common Nomad API web schema and connection port.

 **Additional information**:

-* You have to prepare an additional ACL token only if you wish to monitor Nomad servers as a separate entities.
-If you're using servers discovery - token will be inherited from the master host linked to the HashiCorp Nomad by HTTP template.
-* If you're not using ACL - skip 2nd setup step.
 * The Nomad servers use the default web schema - `HTTP` and default API port - `4646`.
-If you're using servers discovery and you need to re-define macros for the particular host created from prototype, use the context macros like {{$NOMAD.CLIENT.API.SCHEME:<IPADDR>}} or/and {{$NOMAD.CLIENT.API.PORT:<IPADDR>}} on master host or template level.
+If you're using servers discovery and you need to re-define macros for the particular host created from prototype, use the context macros like {{$NOMAD.CLIENT.API.SCHEME:`NECESSARY.IP`}} or/and {{$NOMAD.CLIENT.API.PORT:`NECESSARY.IP`}} on master host or template level.
-* Some metrics may not be collected depending on your HashiCorp Nomad instance version, configuration and cluster role.
+* Some metrics may not be collected depending on your HashiCorp Nomad agent version, configuration and cluster role.
 * Don't forget to define the `{$NOMAD.REDUNDANCY.MIN}` macro value, based on your cluster nodes amount to configure the failure tolerance triggers correctly.

 **Useful links**: